rahulunlimited/sqlserverdocker/README.md

 If you are connecting from a different computer, then find the IP Address before connecting.

 > Please note in the examples below sql1 is the name of the container.
 It could be any name that you chose to give to the container.

+You can also connect to the container using the IP Address of the container.
+(This can be done only from the host computer)

+#### Ports
+Use Port 1501 when using the IP Address from the host Use Port 1433 when using the IP Address from container

 #### Get Container's IP Address from host computer
 ```